Four Steps for Creating Powerful Product Listings for Your E-Commerce Store

 - They appeal to our desire to scan quickly, especially while shopping

 - Maintain consistent order for all products—IE, always list “size” first

-- Begin each sentence with capital letter, write in fragments, and don’t punctuate
+- Begin each sentence with a capital letter, write in fragments, and don’t punctuate

 Nothing beats word of mouth when it comes to moving products.
-Even reading a good review from a stranger can push someone who is on the fence about a product into a purchase.
-In fact, 79% of consumers trust online reviews as much as personal recommendations, and 73% of consumers say positive reviews make them trust a business more.
+Even reading a good review from a stranger can push someone on the fence about a product into a purchase.
+79% of consumers trust online reviews as much as personal recommendations, and 73% say positive reviews make them trust a business more.
 With numbers like that, you can’t afford not to include reviews.